sangeethagithubs/Student-Management-System/README.md

 • Click on the "Add Student" button on the homepage.

-• Fill in the student details (ID, name, course, fee) in the form.
+• Fill in the student details (name, course, fee) in the form.

 • Click the "Save" button to save the new student record.